So, you want to become a professional rider?

 Whilst riding may have started out as a hobby, you are in a professional industry now and, as with most industries, it can be cut-throat.
 You just have to shrug it off and look to your next project, as devastating as it may be to miss out, again and again… and again… And no matter how attached you get to the horses that you work with.
 There are some well documented heartbreaking stories, but this is the real world and, like it or not, £££ plays a real part in decisions that are made on a very regular basis.

 There are only a few options open to the aspiring rider.
 The first, of course, is to simply get a “lucky break” (The Grooms List by Caroline Carter Recruitment have several jobs that fit that criteria most of the time!) through family backing, sponsorship or word of mouth.
 If that opportunity is given to you – good on you, grab it with both hands and we wish you all the best of luck – The Grooms List by Caroline Carter Recruitment can even make it happen for you!
 For everybody else the options are….

 - Apprenticeship roles will provide formal structured training, a set wage, hours and days off.
-We explain more about the options available in this article Equine Apprenticeships – Course Options
+We explain more about the options available in our Apprentice Zone.

 - The BHS Pathway now offers a Riding only option from Stage 3 onwards which would give you Industry recognised proof of your level as a rider.
 Here is a useful article with further info on BHS Qualifications

 - Junior/2nd Rider/Home Rider there can be multiple names for this type of role but here you will work under a main rider usually with their direction helping to exercise all the horses, covering when they are away competing and perhaps competing some of the younger or lower level horses.
 This is a great way to gain practical experience in a bigger well-recognised yard.